rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 // create deeplink url from model using `urlScheme(appScheme:)` or `universalLink(domain:)`
 ```

-See the [feature page](https://confluence.rakuten-it.com/confluence/display/MAGS/RAnalytics+SDK%3A+App+to+App+tracking#RAnalyticsSDK:ApptoApptracking-FunctionalSpec) sections "Standard Referral Parameters" and "Custom Referral Parameters" for more details.

 ### Events sent to RAT

-If Analytics SDK v8.3.0 or later is integrated in the referred-to app, the SDK automatically sends two events to RAT:
+The SDK automatically sends two events to RAT:
 - an etype `pv` visit event sent to the **referred** app's RAT account
 - an etype `deeplink` event sent to the **referral** app's RAT account

-See the [feature page](https://confluence.rakuten-it.com/confluence/display/MAGS/RAnalytics+SDK%3A+App+to+App+tracking) or [RAT's guide](https://confluence.rakuten-it.com/confluence/x/SOs1rw) to understand more about app-to-app referral tracking with RAT.

 ## How to configure the database directory path
 It is possible to change the database directory path in the app's `Info.plist`.